arklyg/ark_env/README.md

 # ark_env
-Ark Lee's personal favorite environment configurations and settings.
+Ark LYG's personal favorite environment configurations and settings.

 ## Features
 Some features are custom practices of my own.